 When he set the phone down the office suddenly seemed much too quiet again.
 Even the fan, circling above at a lazy pace, was silent.

 Dropping his head, he rested his forehead against clasped hands.
 Rage and despair struggled within him, vying for control.
-His shoulders trembled and he closed his eyes, trying to calm himself, but visions rose up behind his eyelids, uninvited, from the darkness.
+His shoulders trembled and he closed his eyes.
+His hand slipping into his pocket to find something familiar to hold to calm himself, but only visions rose up behind his eyelids, uninvited, from the darkness.

 A tall figure emerges from the shadows, his heart pounding at his unexpected presence.
 Trying to scream or call for help, but strong hands had covered his mouth, silencing him and closing around his throat to still him.